Social Security and entering the United States of America

 All individuals granted asylum are authorized to work based on that status.
 An asylee does not need to show an employment authorization document as proof of employment authorization when applying for a Social Security number and card.
 However, some asylees may have those documents and provide them as evidence supporting their application.

-The Department of Homeland Security (DHS) now considers aliens granted asylum to have permanent employment authorization and requests that we treat them as permanent resident aliens.
+The Department of Homeland Security (DHS) now considers noncitizens granted asylum to have permanent employment authorization and requests that we treat them as permanent resident noncitizens.
 This means that when an individual granted asylum submits appropriate documentation with an SS-5, we will issue an unrestricted Social Security card.

 Like refugees, asylees are eligible for assistance and services from the Office of Refugee Resettlement for a limited period of time starting with the date asylum is granted.
 Because asylees need to be enrolled in certain programs within 31 days of the date they are granted asylum, it is important that the Social Security Administration assign them numbers and issue their cards quickly.

 The Executive Office for Immigration Review (EOIR), a separate office from DHS, also processes requests for asylum and may grant asylum.

 When an asylee applies for an original or replacement Social Security card, Social Security will accept as proof of noncitizen status any of the following:

 - An I-94 with a stamp showing the individual is granted asylum under section 208 of the Immigration and Nationality Act (INA).
 NOTE: Some I-94s issued to asylees are stamped or annotated "EMPLOYMENT AUTHORIZED," and some are not.
 An individual who has been granted asylum does not need an annotation on the I-94 or an employment authorization document to be issued an Social Security number and card for work purposes.

 - An employment authorization document (either Form I-688B showing "274A.12(a)(5)" on the face of the card under Provision of Law or Form I-766 showing "A5" on the face of the card under Category); or